Gourmet Caucasus: Origins of Wine & Black Caviar

 Often referred to as the Budapest of the Caucasus, Tbilisi is one of the most chic and vibrant cities in the region.
 Enjoy an orientation tour through Rustali Avenue, Metekhi Church, Sioni Cathedral, a herbal medicinal shop and Dezerter Bazaar which is the biggest food market in Tbilisi.
 Afterwards, board a sunset cable car ride to Narikala Fortress to soak in the evening view of Tbilisi and stop by the Peace Bridge, designed by an Italian architect with a canopy illuminated by 1,208 LED fixtures.

 Gourmet Optional: Dine in the Sky!
-Let us whisk you 50 metres above the ground to feast in the 360-degree view of the Tbilisi skyline while you enjoy a four-course meal accompanied by live music and unlimited glasses of Georgian wine.
+Let us whisk you 50 meters above the ground to feast in the 360-degree view of the Tbilisi skyline while you enjoy a four-course meal accompanied by live music and unlimited glasses of Georgian wine.

 Gourmet Optional: If you enjoy cooking, we can arrange a cooking class at a traditional Georgian restaurant where you will learn how to make various regional dishes, including the famous Khinkali dumplings.

 The next day, we will visit the ancient capital of Eastern Georgia in Mtshketa.
-Feel the awe of the Jvari Monastery, perched on a cliff overlooking the old town framed by the river, before continuing into Svetitskhoveli Cathedral, a favourite among local Georgians.
+Feel the awe of the Jvari Monastery, perched on a cliff overlooking the old town framed by the river, before continuing into Svetitskhoveli Cathedral, a favorite among local Georgians.
 If you are lucky, you might be able to witness religious ceremonies, wedding or child christenings!
 Afterwards, we will continue to Gori to visit the Joseph Stalin's House-Museum and Uplistiskhe to explore the abandoned cave town from the late Bronze Age.

 Gourmet Optional: While in Mtshketa, enjoy a winery tour and wine tasting at Chateau Mukhrani, once the estate of the Prince of the Bagrationi royal family.